-For the purpose of this Grant Agreement, entered into by the Spartanburg County, hereinafter referred to as the Administrative Entity, and University of South Carolina-Upstate, hereinafter referred to as the Grantee or Contractor, the following WIOA activities shall be conducted in the Upstate Workforce Area.
-USC-Upstate shall provide WIOA services as outlined in this grant pursuant to provisions and regulations of the Workforce Innovation and Opportunities Act (WIOA).
+For the purpose of this Grant, entered into by the Spartanburg County, hereinafter referred to as the Upstate Workforce Board, and University of South Carolina-Upstate, hereinafter referred to as the Grantee, the following WIOA activities shall be conducted in the Upstate Workforce Area.
+USC-Upstate shall provide WIOA services as outlined in this grant pursuant to provisions and regulations of the Workforce Innovation and Opportunity Act (WIOA).